misiektoja/spotify_monitor/docs/quick-start.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" misiektoja/spotify-monitor:latest --setup
 ```

 Docker Desktop examples use `${PWD}` in macOS shells and Windows PowerShell.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.
+The `:z` suffix is for hosts that use SELinux.
+If your Docker-compatible runtime reports that it is invalid, remove only `:z`.

-The wizard asks for one Spotify target, recommends Firefox-based `sp_dc` import and lets you choose email alerts, webhook alerts or both.
-On macOS and Linux it offers Chrome, Brave and Chromium as a separate cookie import path.
-If the optional `pycookiecheat` package is missing, setup can install it into the active Python environment before continuing.
+In this documentation, a **target** is the Spotify user whose activity you want to monitor.
+The **monitoring account** is the Spotify account represented by your saved login cookie or client credentials.
+The monitoring account must follow the target.
+They are normally different accounts.

-The wizard detects PyPI, downloaded-script, Docker and Docker Compose installations then prints matching commands.
-Local commands reuse the active Python executable.
-Config and dotenv paths are quoted for the active operating system.
+The wizard recommends importing the monitoring account's saved Firefox login.
+On macOS and Linux it can also import from Chrome, Brave or Chromium.
+Those three browsers require the optional `pycookiecheat` package.
+If it is missing, the wizard can install it in a local Python installation.

-It writes regular settings to `spotify_monitor.conf` while private values go only to `.env`.
+The wizard detects PyPI, a downloaded script, Docker or Docker Compose and prints matching commands.
+It also formats file paths for the current operating system.

-After authentication is saved the wizard checks whether the configured Spotify account follows the target.
-It offers to follow only when needed and changes the account only after explicit confirmation.
+After saving authentication, the wizard checks whether the monitoring account follows the target.
+It offers to follow the target only when needed and sends the follow request only after you confirm.

-For a local installation, the easiest login method is automatic Firefox import.
-For Docker or Docker Compose, you will normally enter the `sp_dc` Spotify login cookie manually.
-The [manual extraction steps](configuration.md#manual-cookie-extraction) explain exactly where to find it.
+For Docker or Docker Compose, enter the monitoring account's `sp_dc` login cookie manually.
+The default container cannot access a host browser profile unless you mount it.
+The [manual extraction steps](configuration.md#manual-cookie-extraction) show where to find the cookie.

-When the discovered configuration contains a persisted `TARGET_USER_URI_ID`, running Spotify Monitor without a positional target starts that saved target.
-If no target has been saved, no-argument startup shows the quick-start guidance and offers the setup wizard in an interactive terminal.
+If the selected configuration contains `TARGET_USER_URI_ID`, running Spotify Monitor without a target starts that saved user.
+If no target is saved, an interactive no-argument run shows quick-start guidance and offers the setup wizard.

-For a local PyPI or downloaded-script installation, Firefox browser import remains the recommended authentication path and the default setup choice.
-For Docker and Docker Compose, manual `sp_dc` entry is recommended because the default container cannot access an unmounted host browser profile.
-If the selected dotenv file already contains a non-placeholder `SP_DC_COOKIE`, container setup offers to retain it as the default choice.
+If the selected `.env` file already contains a saved `SP_DC_COOKIE`, container setup offers to keep it.
+Otherwise it recommends manual entry.

 <a id="before-you-start"></a>
 ## Before you start